issaiass/jetbot_diff_drive/README.md

 <details open>
 <summary> <b>Issues<b></summary>

+- URDF need some modification, if you disable the link of imu, gps will not link and will cause an error.
+- Always leave to true both, *imu_enable* and *gps_enable*.
+I will fix that later
+- Planners are not fine tunned and sometimes will cause the bot to go back and forth.
-- For some reason odometry plugin by p3d of libhector always read (in my case) *frame id* and *child* as *odom* the next plan is to make a simple node package to get the transformation between the *base_link* and *base_footprint* to get the transform and publish in a topic.
+- For some reason odometry plugin by p3d of libhector always read (in my case) frame id and child as odom the next plan is to make a simple node package to get the transformation between the base_link and base_footprint to get the transform and publish in a topic.

 </details>